Food Safe Epoxy – Helpful Guide about Food Grade Epoxy

 Is Epoxy Food Safe?

-Epoxy resins are chemical products which contain different substances depending on their intended use.
+Epoxy resins are chemical products that contain different substances depending on their intended use.
 A general statement can therefore not be made.
 Depending on the chemical additive, the product is more or less harmful.

 In principle, however, the rules apply that resin or hardener should never be handled or brought into skin contact without protective gloves and that a respiratory mask should be worn.
 The eyes should also be protected from splashes.
 If you take this to heart, you have already implemented a large part of occupational safety.